j3ven7/SupportScripts/README.md

 Scripts for support.

 # Bulk Gathering of locations
-If you have a bunch of locations and need to gather their place IDs you can run the getPlaceIds script.
+If you have a bunch of locations and need to gather their place IDs you can run the `getPlaceIds.py` script.

 ## Make sure you have python3 installed.

 Type in `python3 --version`.
 If something like `Python 3.X.X` shows up you're good!
 If not check out this link for installation instructions. https://realpython.com/installing-python/

-## Install the virtaul environment
+## Install the virtual environment

 This essentially ensures that all the code in here doesn't fuck with your computer.
 Make sure that you are in a terminal and are in the same directory as this repository.